fjukstad/mixt/README.md

 # MIxT
-The Matched Interaction Across Tissues (MIxT) is a system designed for exploring and comparing transcriptional profiles from two or more matched tissues across individuals.
+Matched Interaction Across Tissues (MIxT) is a system designed for exploring and comparing transcriptional profiles from two or more matched tissues across individuals.
 Here, the MIxT system is applied to tumor and blood transcriptional profiles from breast cancer patients from the Norwegian Women and Cancer study.